 Inviters collecting the registrations are still necessary to get those who are aware of the event to actually attend.
 The most effective inviters will represent the event in their own church.
-Personal invitations are best.
-Phone calls, visits, or approaching people at church are great ways to make a personal invitation.
+Personal invitations (phone calls, visits, or approaching people at church) are best.
 If there has been a thorough awareness campaign in the church, a sign-up table with the inviters sitting at it and answering questions can be effective to collect registrations.

 Inviters are not likely to be effective without your encouragement during the campaign.
 Give them a set of written instructions, and call to encourage them frequently.
 Coach them on how to run a church strategy and invite others.
 Promise your inviters that God can touch the hearts of those who come.
 Exhort your inviters to urge those they know to attend the event.
 We used to tell our inviters, "Twist their arms, if necessary.
 They will thank you later for having brought them."
-Finally, remind your inviters to expect Satan's attack and to expect a rollercoaster emotional experience.
+Finally, remind your inviters to expect Satan's attacks and to expect a roller-coaster emotional experience.
 Remind them that the prayer team is praying for them.
 Without your support, most inviters will get discouraged and quit.